GoogleCloudPlatform/community/tutorials/automl-tables-model-export/index.md

 serving automatically scales up with traffic and scales down to 0 when it’s not being used.
 This tutorial also shows how you can examine your trained custom model in [TensorBoard](https://www.tensorflow.org/tensorboard).

-This tutorial uses the [Cloud Console](https://console.cloud.google.com/automl-tables/datasets), but you could also accomplish the same steps through command line or using the [AutoML Tables client libraries](https://googleapis.dev/python/automl/latest/gapic/v1beta1/tables.html).
+This tutorial uses the [Cloud Console](https://console.cloud.google.com/automl-tables/datasets), but you could also accomplish the same steps through the command-line interface or using the [AutoML Tables client libraries](https://googleapis.dev/python/automl/latest/gapic/v1beta1/tables.html).

 ## About the dataset and scenario